Skip to main content

 Residents are encouraged to participate in the development of their own residency plan that reflects personal interests and builds upon previous experiences.

-Required core learning experiences.
+Required core learning experiences

-• Administration/Practice Management (11 months)
+• Administration / Practice Management (11 months)

-• Chief resident Leadership (2 quarters)
+• Chief Resident Leadership (2 quarters)

-• Critical care (6 weeks)
+• Critical Care (6 weeks)

-• Emergency medicine (6 weeks)
+• Emergency Medicine (6 weeks)

-• Infectious diseases (6 weeks)
+• Infectious Diseases (6 weeks)

 • Inpatient Practice (11 months)

-• Internal medicine (6 weeks)
+• Internal Medicine (6 weeks)

-• Orientation/Intro to Inpatient Practice (6 weeks)
+• Orientation / Intro to Inpatient Practice (6 weeks)

-• Research/Advancing Practice (12 months)
+• Research / Advancing Practice (12 months)

-• Teaching certification (10 months)
+• Teaching Certification (10 months)

-Elective learning experiences.**
+Elective learning experiences*

 • Advanced Administration

-• Advanced Critical Care/Trauma
+• Advanced Critical Care / Trauma

 • Cardiology

-• Neonatal Intensive Care Unit
+• Neonatal Intensive Care Unit / Women's Health Services

 • Oncology